swift-server/swift-service-lifecycle/README.md

 }
 ```

-`Lifecycle::start` takes optional `Lifecycle.Configuration` to further refine the `Lifecycle` behavior:

-* `callbackQueue`: Defines the `DispatchQueue` on which startup and shutdown handlers are executed.
-By default, `DispatchQueue.global` is used.

-* `shutdownSignal`: Defines what, if any, signals to trap for invoking shutdown.
-By default, `INT` and `TERM` are trapped.

-* `installBacktrace`: Defines if to install a crash signal trap that prints backtraces.
-This is especially useful for application running on Linux since Swift does not provide backtraces on Linux out of the box.
-This functionality is provided via the [Swift Backtrace](https://github.com/swift-server/swift-backtrace) library.

 ### Shutdown

-Typical use of the library is to call on `Lifecycle::wait` after calling `Lifecycle::start`.
+Typical use of the library is to call on `wait` after calling `start`.

 ```swift
 lifecycle.start() { error in